 This is highly recommended.

-fabric and for cutting paper pattern, ruler, thread,
+and for cutting paper pattern, ruler, thread, pins,

-pins, chalk to mark seam lines and dots, velcro
+chalk to mark seam lines and dots, velcro closure

-paper or other paper to cut pattern pieces from
+other paper to cut pattern pieces from (you can even

 2.- CREATE THE PATTERN PIECES